-So do not talk of the distance i’ve trod
+So do not talk of the distance you’ve trod

-but of the way i’ve left to go.
+but of the way you’ve left to go.

-And if by that i am telling you what i want,
+And if you think I am telling you exactly

-you do not want in vain, it burns you as you go.
+you do not yearn in vain, it burns you as you go.

-Now you know how I make the miles of a long hike disappear; I try and write poetry in my head as I walk.
-It doesn’t do a lot for my daily practice of mindfulness, but it sure can make a trail go faster!
+This is how I make the miles of a long hike disappear, by writing poetry in my head.
+It doesn’t do a lot for my practice of mindfulness, but it sure can make a trail go faster.

-Thank you for reading On hiking.
+Thank you for reading Where you draw your line.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.

 © 2013 by John Etheridge; all rights reserved.
 This poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
 This applies to all original work found on this site, unless noted otherwise.
 The attribution claimed under the license is: © 2013 by John Etheridge, https://bookofpain.wordpress.com.